 Tax Issues in M&A Course Objectives:

-- Be taught about tax issues affecting employee shares.
+- The tax issues affecting employee shares and options.

-- Have an overview on the tax issues relating to venture capital
+- The tax advantages of the various reliefs relating to venture capital

 Tax Issues in M&A Course Content: